About the Basin

 Fraser Basin Watersheds

-The land drained by the Fraser River and its tributaries is known as the Fraser River Basin.
-It is BC's largest, and Canada’s fifth largest, watershed — 240,000 square km (roughly a quarter of the province).
+The land drained by the Fraser River and its tributaries is known as the Fraser River Basin, which includes 12 major watersheds.
+The Fraser Basin is BC's largest, and Canada’s fifth largest, drainage system — 240,000 square km (roughly a quarter of the province).
 For a sense of the scale, consider that all of Great Britain, or most of California, could fit within it.

 At Home in the Basin